ramapriyan912001/tp/docs/team/chrus-chong.md

       The prevents the need for deleting a re-creating a group to change group name.
     * Highlights: This implementation added in a new command `groupeditname` to edit a travel group's name.
     * Contribution: Built the entire framework for this feature.

-* **New Feature**: Constructed the `groupaddtag` feature for AWE.
-    * What it does: Allows user to add a tag into an existing group with the command line interface.
-    * Justification: This feature is important as the user should be able to add tags to travel groups after creating them.
-The prevents the need for deleting a re-creating a group to change tags.
-    * Highlights: This implementation added in a new command `groupaddtag` to add a tag into a specified group.
-      It adds at least one new tag into an existing travel group.
-    * Contribution: Built the entire framework for this feature.

-* **New Feature**: Constructed the `groupremovetag` feature for AWE.
+* **New Feature**: Constructed the `groupaddtag` and `groupremovetag` feature for AWE.
-    * What it does: Allows user to remove a tag from an existing group with the command line interface.
+    * What it does: Allows user to add and remove a tag from an existing group with the command line interface.
-    * Justification: This feature is important as the user should be able to remove tags from travel groups after creating them.
-The prevents the need for deleting a re-creating a group to change tags.
+    * Justification: This feature is important as the user should be able to add and remove tags from travel groups after creating them.
+The prevents the need for deleting a re-creating a group to change tag status.
-    * Highlights: This implementation added in a new command `groupremovetag` to remove a contact from a specified group.
-It removes at least one tag from an existing travel group.
+    * Highlights: This implementation added 2 new commands,`groupaddtag` and `groupremovetag` to add and remove tags from a specified group respectively.
     * Contribution: Built the entire framework for this feature.

 * **New Feature**: Developed storage functionalities for `creategroup` and `deletegroup` feature.